Grilled Teriyaki New York Steak is juicy, tender and an easy recipe to prepare. The sweet and savory flavor is amazing, a definite family favorite!

 - If you don't have an outdoor grill this indoor smokeless grill does a pretty good job.

-- Cooking time can vary if your steaks are super thin or really thick.
+- Cooking time can vary if your steaks are super thin or thick.
 That's why it's so important to use a digital meat thermometer.

 Sure, sirloin steak, skirt steak, flank steak, or even hanger steak are delicious choices.
+Although they are also a tougher cut so you'll want to make sure you thinly slice the steaks against the grain for the most tender steak.

 In order to properly tell when your meat reaches your preferred doneness, I recommend using a digital meat thermometer to check the internal temperature.